oicr-gsi/shesmu/ask-your-doctor.md

 1. Develop an input format for this data.
 See [the implementation guide](implementation.md).
 1. Deploy a test instance and get comfortable with writing an olive using the simulation dashboard on your test instance (_Tool_ → _Olive Simulator_).
 1. Determine what information you need for an action.
 In particular:
-    - what information is required (is it uniform? each JIRA action takes identical parameters but each Niassa workflow is a snowflake)
+    - what information is required (is it uniform? each JIRA action takes identical parameters but each Vidarr workflow is a snowflake)
     - what are the criteria that make actions unique
     - how to determine if an action is already completed
     - how to launch and action and check its progress